django-postgres-metrics/django-postgres-metrics/docs/source/getting-started.rst

     $ pip install django-postgres-metrics

+You will also need to make sure to have ``psycopg2`` or ``psycopg2-binary`` installed which is already a requirement by Django for PostgreSQL support anyway.

 Then you need to add ``postgres_metrics`` to your ``INSTALLED_APPS`` list.
 Due to the wait postgres_metrics works, you need to include it *before* the ``admin`` app: